-A red dot will appear next to the App icon in your Apps Gallery (docked to the right side of your workspace).
+• A red dot appears in the upper-right corner of the Add Apps icon in your Apps Gallery (docked to the right side of your workspace).
+Additionally, the red dot shows on individual Apps when an update is available.

-• In the App Center, the App will appear with an "update" icon beside it.
+• In the App Center, the App will appear with a clickable "update" icon beside it.